AOEpeople/mpmd/README.md

 Here's the easiest:

-1. Create ~/.n98-magerun/modules/ if it doesn't already exist.
+1. Create `~/.n98-magerun/modules/` if it doesn't already exist. (or `/usr/local/share/n98-magerun/modules` if you prefer that)
 ```
 mkdir -p ~/.n98-magerun/modules/
 ```
-2. Clone the magerun-addons repository in there
+2. Clone the mpmd repository in there.
 ```
 git clone git@github.com:AOEpeople/mpmd.git ~/.n98-magerun/modules/mpmd
 ```
 3. It should be installed.To see that it was installed, check to see if one of the new commands is in there, like `diff:files`.
 ```
-n98-magerun diff:files
+n98-magerun mpmd:corehacks
 ```

 ## Commands